 Besides of applying the different methodologies for leveraging every step of the Chinese consumer journey, you need to focus on the post-sale service in particular.
 This period is crucial for making your customers loyal.
 You need to provide a satisfying customer experience which includes more than just identifying the customers’ preferred communication channel.
 When in dialogue with the customer, you have to make sure to contextually interact with him or her, for instance.
 After the post-sale service, customers will share their experience on social platforms like Facebook or comparing websites.
 In doing so, they can greatly influence other people’s behaviors, especially in China.
 Only by shaping a positive experience through individually interact with your customers after the purchase, they will stay loyal and recommend you.

 However, to make the consumer journey ‘sticky’, you need to show more capabilities than contextual interaction.
-Contact us today to identify what capabilities you need and what methodologies we can conduct so you can successfully manage every step of the Chinese consumer journey – lasting in ultimate brand loyalty.
+Contact us today to identify what capabilities you need to work on consumer experience management in China.